ACKs and NACKs Explained: The Feedback Loop Behind Reliable Data

-ACKs and NACKs, short for Acknowledgements and Negative Acknowledgements, are crucial in making data transfer reliable.
+ACKs and NACKs, short for acknowledgements and negative acknowledgements, are central to making data transfer reliable.
 When data packets reach their destination, the receiver sends an ACK (acknowledgement).
-Conversely, if packets get lost or corrupted, a NACK (negative acknowledgement) is sent, prompting the sender to retransmit the missing packets.
-This kind of feedback loop is at the core of many reliable data protocols.
+If packets are lost or corrupted, a NACK (negative acknowledgement) is sent, prompting the sender to retransmit the missing packets.
+This feedback loop sits at the core of many reliable data protocols.

 Table of contents